Edgar-Noita/SSCSI-Coded-aperture-optimization/README.md

 # SSCSI-Coded-aperture-optimization

 This repository contains the optimization algorithm implemented in "Salazar et al., Coded Aperture Optimization in Spatial Spectral Compressive Spectral Imagers".
 Please cite this paper if used.
-A detailed explanation of the software can be found below:
+The cost function can be seen below
 exe: Main file.

 evaluation_2_blue_fin:  Function that executes the principal algorithm